openmaptiles/www.openmaptiles.org/docs/host/tileserver-php.md

 - Apache webserver (with mod_rewrite / .htaccess supported)
 - PHP 5.2+ with SQLite module (php5-sqlite)

-### Installation
+### Prepare TileServer
 TileServer-PHP is only one PHP file which you need to copy together with the MBTiles file.
-Download the project files as a zip archive from GitHub and unpack it into a web-hosting or LAMP/WAMP.
-It is distributed with built-in JavaScript client to debug your vector tiles.
+Download the project files as a zip archive from [GitHub page of the project](https://github.com/klokantech/tileserver-php) and unpack it into your web-hosting or local LAMP/WAMP.
+Then go to your browser and open http://localhost/<path-to-your-folder> and you will see TileServer's client.
+TileServer is distributed with built-in JavaScript client with X-Ray view designed to debug your vector tiles but you can youse your own.
+There is also examples of common used viewers.

 ![X-Ray](/docs/media/tileserver-php_1.png)